Warpaint London plc -Statement of Compliance with the QCA Corporate Governance Code

 Suppliers provide Good Manufacturing Practice Certificates for all of the factories used in the manufacture of our goods.
 Our main suppliers also produce for worldwide brands, we take comfort from the public ethical and sustainability stance around the world of these brands.
 We encourage our suppliers to share with us the results of the BSCI and Sedex audits when they have taken place.

 Heavy metals such as TBTO (preservative) and other ingredients of concern are not added to our colour cosmetic products and we ensure all raw materials comply with the strict regulations applicable in the EU, USA and Canada.

 Along with local charities and events, the Company supports national charities including Save The Children -Christmas Jumper Day and MacMillan Cancer - Coffee Morning.
 We invite our employees to choose charities and events that are close to their hearts and we collaborate with them.
 These events are often put out on our social media and are linked to the charity to raise their profile.
-In 2017 our nominated charity was Blue Cross, which was allied to our very vegan product launch and social media campaign.
+In 2018 the group supported a number of charities based in the local area.

 There are ongoing discussions regarding the formation by the Board of the W7 Foundation to provide financial assistance to charities that endeavour to support the protection of animals.

 We have relationships with businesses around the world and we are opposed to modern slavery and human trafficking wherever it may occur.
 We review our processes and examine our supply chains at least annually to ensure that we are preventing slavery and human trafficking in our business and supply chains.
 We make compliance with the Modern Slavery Act 2015 or equivalent anti-slavery, human trafficking laws mandatory in all of our supply contracts.